 Ms. Ana Montoya (RYT 200) – Ana started practicing yoga in 2017.
 While it was something she overthought for a while before actually trying it, once she finally committed to beginning, she was hooked.
 Linking movement with breath and creating space to connect with herself brought Ana a sense of calm she’d never experienced before.
 She immediately realized what a difference it made in managing stress and anxiety, and how it completely benefited her overall health and well-being, both physical and mental.
 Since then, Ana has built a strong practice—one that has taught her just how much a little consistency can go a long way in changing one’s life.
 The desire to delve deeper into this catalyst is what led her to pursue her yoga teacher training here at Good Vibes Yoga.
 And now she’s thrilled to join this supportive community of teachers and students, where she has found the comfort and confidence to share the gift of practice with others.

-Ms. Angela Cancellieri (RYT 200) – The passion for connecting and helping people look and feel good, not only on the outside but the inside too, has stemmed from her full time career as a hair artist.
+Ms. Angela Salvacion (RYT 200) – The passion for connecting and helping people look and feel good, not only on the outside but the inside too, has stemmed from her full-time career as a hair artist.
 Yoga practice has been a part of her routine since her early 20s and it was introduced to her at the moment she needed it the most.
 The way that it continually helps her to heal and grow through connecting the mind, body and soul has inspired her to show and teach that to all humans. as she says “The true joy I feel for yoga and all the learnings that come with it is felt deep down in my soul and I am looking forward to the expansion of my yoga knowledge and practice.”
 She gravitated towards teaching vinyasa because “I love how the combo of movement and breath can bring your entire body and mind into sync”.

-Ms. Melissa Harvey (RYT 200) – Melissa’s first yoga experience was hot yoga.
+Ms. Melissa Vadasserril (RYT 200) – Melissa’s first yoga experience was hot yoga.
 Growing up doing ballet and having experienced countless ankle sprains and lower leg injuries, she knew she needed to change how she treated her body.
 So hot Vinyasa offered something challenging for her endurance that was low impact.
 After practicing for a while, and finding it beneficial, she started really exploring different forms of yoga and investing a lot of time and energy into her practice.
 She still loves hot yoga and faster paced vinyasa but has learned to listen to her body and take time to work yin and restorative as well.
 Gaining her 200 hour teaching credentials in 2020 she aims to offer a teaching style that is “inclusive” and applicable to many body types.

 Ms. Brittany Amell (RYT 200) – Brit started practicing hot yoga in 2013 and she would do it on and off for the next few years.
 However, when she started working in a fast-paced and stressful sales job, she found herself taking classes 3-4 times a week at night to unwind and release all of the negativity from her day.
 Yoga became an escape for her.
 She was never able to stick to a workout routine or attend the gym regularly and she found that yoga was the only physical workout that benefitted her.
 She was able to work on a healthy body while also working on her mind and soul.
 She always dreamt of pursuing her YTT but her previous job was too time consuming.
 She wanted to really work on her practice and alignment while learning skills and information that she could pass on to her future students, friends and family.
 In the Fall of 2020, she was finally able to pursue her YTT through Good Vibes.
 She offers an active Vinyasa while also holding certain poses a bit longer to allow students to experience some deep stretches and relaxation.
 She also loves creating playlists that match the mood and tone of the class.
 Brit believes that the right music really enhances your experience.
 Her class welcomes yogis of all experience levels as everyone will gain something different from her class!